HEGSRR/HEGSRR-Template/data/derived/readme.md

-# Data (Derived)
+# Derived Data

 Save cleaned, preprocessed data here.
-Data in this folder should be ready for analysis.
+Data in this folder should be ready for analysis or contain the final results of analysis.